contao/docs/docs/manual/installation/move-contao.en.md

 mysqldump -h localhost -u Benutzer -p --opt Datenbankname | gzip -c > mysqldump.sql.gz
 ```

-The file is stored in the directory you are in when you send the command.
+The file will be saved in the directory you are in when you send the command.

 ### Transfer files to the server